bandjarlab/anuradha/README.md

-Anurdha means source of knowledge.
+Anuradha means source of knowledge.